 Simple English definitions for legal terms

-Read a random definition: etiquette of the profession
+Read a random definition: Robert's Rules

 A widower's allowance is a portion of a deceased person's estate that is set aside by law for the surviving spouse, regardless of any competing claims or testamentary dispositions.
 This allowance is also known as a spousal allowance.